aau-claaudia/servicenow/README.md

 # ServiceNow
-A repository to all ServiceNow related files
+A public repository to all ServiceNow related files